jm61/sqliteGo/README.md

 ## Usage

-You can search on an artists table the albums referenced to this artist.
+- You can search on an artists table the albums referenced to this artist.
-The artists.csv file is a CSV dump of the artists table of the DB.
+- The artists.csv file is a CSV dump of the artists table of the DB.
-You must generate your own cert/key perm files to start in https.
+- You must generate your own cert/key pem files to start in https.

 ### Initial repo